Measuring the ROI of PLM for Post-Pandemic Success

 - Cost of lost user productivity

 A PLM implementation should not be embarked upon without thorough preparation.
-PLM is a significant, lifelong investment, but it requires time and attention from a company and it’s future PLM users to implement.
-In order to accurately evaluate the ROI of fashion PLM, all aspects of PLM costs must be noted.
-This group of metrics is used to calculate the hard costs of purchasing a PLM software system, and make concrete the less tangible ones such as the impact on its users.
+PLM is a significant, lifelong investment, but it requires time and attention from a company and its future PLM users to implement.
+To accurately evaluate the ROI of fashion PLM, all aspects of PLM costs must be noted.
+This group of metrics is used to calculate the investment in a PLM software system and make concrete the less tangible ones, such as the impact on its users.

 - Number of users trained

 The following are KPIs that appraise the quantifiable gains of a fashion and apparel PLM system.
-Using these KPIs, a company can better understand how PLM can accelerate new product creation, reduce time-to-market, and eliminate waste, and is the other factor in the ROI equation.
+Using these KPIs, a company can better understand how PLM can accelerate new product creation, reduce time-to-market and eliminate waste.

 - Number of workflows implemented